microsoft/terminal/doc/specs/#1043 - Set the initial position of the Terminal/spec.md

 ## Potential Issues

 We need to consider multi-monitor scenario.
-If the user has multiple monitors, we must guarantee that the Terminal could be iniitalized as expected.
+If the user has multiple monitors, we must guarantee that the Terminal could be initialized as expected.
 We can keep an eye on the feedbacks of this feature from the community.

 ## Future considerations